Jackimaru96/CS3219_TaskD/README.md

    ![Upload file to VM](./screenshots/upload.png)

-4. Start the Zookeeper and Kafka node using the `docker-compose.yml` file that was copied into the VMs using the following commands in this order:
+4. Start the Zookeeper and Kafka node using the `docker-compose.yml` file that was copied into the VMs using the following commands in this order in each respective VMs:

 ```c
 //Server 1